akonkia/domeknadrzewie/_posts/2026-03-01-the-crocus-observers-guide.en.md

 - **I admire → I do not possess**
 - **I am present → I do not dominate**

-This approach allows you to truly be with nature — not just pass by it.
+This approach allows you to truly be with nature, not just pass by it.

 In a similar spirit, the [**Urban Forest Bathing**](https://domeknadrzewie.edu.pl/en/materialy/kapiele_miejskie/) series offers short practices inspired by observing nature and following the rhythm of the year.

 ## 🌼 In closing

 Crocuses do not need our help to bloom.
-They need only one thing — for us not to disturb them.
+They need only one thing: for us not to disturb them.

 And then they will return again next spring.